chill501/Nano_Hack/README.md

 ### EMBOSS Backtranseq

 We know the amino acid sequence of the Δ76 Gacs mutated pUC18 plasmid.
+We identified the amino acids surrounding the deletion site.

+	…**AGTALLAVR**   MGRTINNPLTQIKQAVAQLKDGNLETRLPPLGSQELDELASGI
+	NRMASTLQNAQEELQHSIDQATEDVRQNLETIEIQNI  ELDLARKEAL…

-This information was btained from the following academic paper:
+This information was obtained from the following academic paper:

 	GacS Sensor Domains Pertinent to the Regulation of Exoproduct Formation and to the Biocontrol Potential of Pseudomonas fluorescens CHA0

 	ZubeR et al., 2002

 *Available at*: http://apsjournals.apsnet.org/doi/pdf/10.1094/MPMI.2003.16.7.634

+This **amino acid sequence** was converted back into a **DNA sequence** using EMBOSS Backtranseq

 ![EMBOSSS](https://www.ebi.ac.uk/web_guidelines/images/logos/EMBL-EBI/EMBL_EBI_Logo_black.png)